hindrikson/disaggregator-updated/docs/temporal.md

 - disaggregate_temporal_industry()
 - specific functions for disaggregating for CTS

 Below is a detailed explanation from the top-level function down to its sub-functions.
-We break down the function for:
-- industry and power
-- CTS and power
-The cases for gas and petrol are not yet documented here.
+We break down the function only for the case where the energy carrier is power.
+Petrol and gas are not yet included here.

+## Breakdown
 - disaggregate_temporal()
     - disagg_applications_efficiency_factor()
         - get_consumption_data_per_indsutry_sector_energy_carrier()